Simple-ML/Simple-ML/docs/classes_and_functions.md

 #### Drop Attribute

-Drops a single attribute of a dataset.
+Drop a single attribute of a dataset.

 ```
 dropAttribute(attribute: String) -> dataset: Dataset